pinterest/api-quickstart/README.md

 ## Purpose

-This repository has code that is intended to provide a quick start for working with the [Pinterest API](https://developers.pinterest.com/docs/redoc/).
-There is currently python code that implements a number of use cases, JavaScript (nodejs) code that is catching up to the python code, and a bash script that demonstrates the OAuth authentication and authorization flow.
-Over time, we plan to add more demonstrations of API functionality and additional languages -- likely ruby and Java.
+This repository has code that is intended to provide a quick start for working with the [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/), and also supports [Pinterest API v3](https://developers.pinterest.com/docs/redoc/).
+There is currently python code that implements a number of use cases, JavaScript (nodejs) code with essentially the same functionality, and a bash script that demonstrates the OAuth authentication and authorization flow.
+Over time, we plan to add more demonstrations of API functionality and additional languages -- likely Ruby and maybe Go or PHP.

 ## Quick Start

 1. Set up the environment with your credentials (app ID and secret).
 This configuration works with the code in all of the language-specific directories.

-   * Get an application ID and secret by hitting the "Start building" button at [https://developers.pinterest.com/](https://developers.pinterest.com/).
-Approval from a contact at Pinterest is required to see the application secret.
-(We're working on some updates to our program and are currently taking a pause in reviewing applications while we focus on what's next.
-If you'd still like to apply to our program we'll reach out to the email associated with your account once there's an update.
-We're excited to share with you what we've been working on.)
+   * Get an application ID and secret by hitting the "Connect app" button at [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/).
+You may need to follow the steps required to [request trial access](https://developers.pinterest.com/docs/api/v5/#section/Requesting-Trial-Access) to the Pinterest API.
+   * Once your app is connected, hit the Manage button for the app on [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/) to see your App id and App secret key.
+(Click the Show key button to see the App secret key.)
-   * Put your app ID and secret in an environment script file.
+   * Put your App ID and App secret key in an environment script file.
      ```
      $ cd common/scripts
      $ cp api_app_credentials.template api_app_credentials
      # edit api_app_credentials and enter your app id and secret in the specified locations
      $ cd ../..
      ```
-   * Configure the redirect URI required by this code.
+   * Configure the OAuth2 redirect URI required by this code.
-     1. Click on the name of your application at [https://developers.pinterest.com/manage/](https://developers.pinterest.com/manage/).
+     1. Click on the Manage button for your application at [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/).
-     2. In the box labeled "Redirect URIs," enter `http://localhost:8085/`.
+     2. In the box labeled "Redirect link," enter `http://localhost:8085/`.
-     3. Hit the return (enter) key.
+     3. Hit the return (enter) key or the Add button to save redirect URI (link).
-     4. Hit the Save button next in the "You have unsaved changes" box that appears after hitting the return (enter) key.
    * Run the environment set-up script and verify the results.
      ```
      $ . ./common/scripts/api_env